Holographic Hair - 15 Things To Know About The Instagram Trend

 After you subject your hair to bleaching and intense pigments, it’s going to need a little bit of extra loving to stay healthy and strong.
 Use products specifically geared towards color-treated hair in order to make your dye job last the longest time possible.
 Eventually, though, your hair will fade, so in order to keep your dye as vibrant as possible, you’ll need to schedule touch-ups in the near future.
 Keep a couple bottles of shampoo and conditioner for color-treated hair nearby and apply a hair mask every couple of weeks, and your hair color will stay rich and vibrant until the next time you hit the salon.

 Is your hair too damaged for holographic hair?
-Afraid to commit to such a bold style?
+Afraid to commit to such a bold hairstyle?
 Or maybe your job doesn’t allow colored hair?
 Don’t worry, you can still join in on the fun!
 There are several different products out there for those who want a more temporary holographic ‘do.

 Holographic Hair Foam